kolide/launcher/ee/ui/assets/README.md

 They originals from Fritz are in `source/`, and there's a generator to convert them into the desired formats and setup the embed.
-(In other versions, I've done this with make, or even shell snippets, but let's sometimes I try to stick with pure go.
+(In other versions, I've done this with make, or even shell snippets, but sometimes I try to stick with pure go.
 Of course, this shells to `convert`, but at least there's no make?)

 # Icons